8-MINUTE READ · By Tina Arnoldi on May 2 2017.

 Keyword bids, ad copy, quality scores, conversions and landing pages.
-These are all components of an AdWords campaign that advertisers are already familiar with.
-If you drill into your AdWords account, you will discover six hidden features that will enhance the performance of your campaigns.
+These are all components of a Google Ads campaign that advertisers are already familiar with.
+If you drill into your Google Ads account, you will discover six hidden features that will enhance the performance of your campaigns.

 Targeting by income level or airport